← Back to SmarterPlaylists

 Goal: a playlist that starts with rock tracks and transitions to electronic in the second half.

 The contains objectives steer genre selection within their slot ranges.
-The global variety and order-by objectives apply throughout, keeping artists spread out and energy building across both halves.
+Using 1/2 and 2/2 keeps the split proportional to the playlist size.
+The global variety and order-by objectives apply throughout.

 Tempo ramp with a plateau